bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 ---------------------------------------------

 Bokeh uses Sphinx_ to generate the HTML files displayed at docs.bokeh.org_.
-The documentation is written in reStructuredText_ (RST).
+The documentation is written in reStructuredText_ (ReST).

 HTML is the only output format supported by Bokeh's documentation.
 Many pages use dynamic content and rely heavily on JavaScript.